LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 LinkedIn Lead Gen Form privacy policy

-LinkedIn Lead Gen Form best practice requires advertisers to enter a privacy policy URL in the form details section when creating LinkedIn Ads.
+LinkedIn Lead Gen Form best practice requires (strict policy) advertisers to enter a privacy policy URL in the form details section when creating LinkedIn Ads.

 The URL’s page should contain only the privacy policy.
 It also mandates disclosing how the leads’ data collected from the campaign will be used.